SourceLabsLLC/administrate_batch_actions/README.md

 # AdministrateBatchActions

-This gem allows you to quickly embed a UI on resources' list page, by using the UI, you are able to do batch actions, such as batch deletion or batch approval etc.
+This plugin for [Administrate](https://github.com/thoughtbot/administrate) allows you to add batch/bulk actions to your Administrate resources index lists, such as batch deletion or batch approval, etc.

-The helper addes checkboxes and batch action button which allows you to integrate some customized actions in `administrate` way.
+The available helpers add individual checkboxes, a 'select all' checkbox and batch action buttons which allow you to integrate custom batch/bulk actions.

 ## Installation